pappnu/RandomListPicker/README.md

 ### Number of items to pick

-&nbsp;&nbsp;&nbsp;&nbsp; How many items and/or lists are picked from the list.
+How many items and/or lists are picked from the list.

 ### Number of items is a recursive limit

-&nbsp;&nbsp;&nbsp;&nbsp; Specifies, if the previous limit should apply to sublists also.
+Specifies, if the previous limit should apply to sublists also.

 ### Pick unique names

-&nbsp;&nbsp;&nbsp;&nbsp; Prevents picking multiple identical names.
+Prevents picking multiple identical names.
 Doesn't differentiate between lists and items.

 ### Pick unique recursively

-&nbsp;&nbsp;&nbsp;&nbsp; Specifies, if the previous setting should apply to sublists also.
+Specifies, if the previous setting should apply to sublists also.
 Applies only when pick unique items is also set.

 ### Combine sublists

-&nbsp;&nbsp;&nbsp;&nbsp; When randomizing, items and lists in lists one level down are considered to be part of the current list.
+When randomizing, items and lists in lists one level down are considered to be part of the current list.

 ### Combine sublists recursively

-&nbsp;&nbsp;&nbsp;&nbsp; When randomizing, items in all sublists are considered to be part of the current list.
+When randomizing, items in all sublists are considered to be part of the current list.
 Applies only when combine sublists is also set.

 ### Ignore empty lists

-&nbsp;&nbsp;&nbsp;&nbsp; Empty lists won't be picked.
+Empty lists won't be picked.
 List with only unactive items counts as empty.

 ### Ignore empty lists recursively

-&nbsp;&nbsp;&nbsp;&nbsp; Specifies, if the previous setting should apply to sublists also.
+Specifies, if the previous setting should apply to sublists also.
 Applies only when ignore empty lists is also set.

 ### Ignore weights

-&nbsp;&nbsp;&nbsp;&nbsp; Doesn't apply weighting.
+Doesn't apply weighting.

 ### Ignore weights recursively

-&nbsp;&nbsp;&nbsp;&nbsp; Specifies, if the previous setting should apply to sublists also.
+Specifies, if the previous setting should apply to sublists also.
 Applies only when ignore weights is also set.

 ### Deactivate picked items

-&nbsp;&nbsp;&nbsp;&nbsp; Deactivates items (not lists) that get random picked.
+Deactivates items (not lists) that get random picked.

 ## Importing and exporting